Australia Entry Requirements

 Includes

-Typically 3, 6, or 12 months depending on circumstances and nationality
+3, 6 or 12 months single/multiple entry depending on passport and travel history.

 Arrival Process